-Community Identity and Sense of Place

-- The design of new developments promotes a broader sense of neighborhood and community rather than creating isolated subdivisions or apartment complexes developments with a lack of interconnection. - Give consideration to regulations, projects, incentives, and guidelines that promote interconnected development, such as developments with a well-connected street network or appropriate connections to neighboring subdivisions, destinations or bicycle/pedestrian facilities. - Support making safe pedestrian and bicycle routes available in new and redeveloped areas where appropriate and consider offering financial or non-financial incentives. - 3.
-Encourage appropriate transitions between commercial and residential developments and between high and low-density residential developments.
+Community Identity and Sense of Place 8.
+9. The design of new developments promotes a broader sense of neighborhood and community rather than creating isolated subdivisions or apartment complexes developments with a lack of interconnection.
+[Planning Commission] [Martinez: Amend policies to be consistent with the goal.
+Policies should focus on alternative modes of transportation and connectivity.]
+Support Give consideration to regulations, projects, incentives, and guidelines that promote interconnected development, such as developments with a well-connected street network or appropriate connections to neighboring subdivisions, destinations or bicycle/pedestrian facilities.
+[Staff] Ensure that Support making safe pedestrian and bicycle facilities routes are available in new and redeveloped areas where appropriate and consider offering financial or non-financial incentives.
+[Staff/McIntyre] Encourage unobtrusive parking solutions.
+Encourage Appropriate appropriate transitions, such as building height, window and patio location, screening fences or landscaping, building setbacks, parking layout, and a variety of other techniques, should exist between commercial and residential developments and between high and low-density residential developments.
+[Magill]